soesantanu/Adaptive-GRPDA-Experiments/README.md

-This repository contains code for the paper titled "The Golden Ratio Primal-Dual Algorithm with Two New Stepsize Rules for Convex-Concave Saddle Point Problems" by Santanu Soe, Matthew K. Tam, and V. Vetrivel
+This repository contains code for the paper titled "The Golden Ratio Primal-Dual Algorithm with Two New Stepsize Rules for Convex-Concave Saddle Point Problems" by Santanu Soe, Matthew K. Tam, and V. Vetrivel.

 This repository contains Ipynb files and utilities for the numerical experiments evaluating **adaptive stepsize rules** and **partially adaptive stepsize rules** for Golden‑Ratio primal–dual algorithms (GRPDA) initially proposed by Xiaokai Chang & Junfeng Yang and
 **E‑GRPDA**, **P‑GRPDA**, **aEGRPDA**, and **aGRAAL**.